automaciej/phpbb3-static/README.md

     [#8](https://github.com/automatthias/phpbb3-static/issues/8).
 *   The code doesn't work with PHP5.
 It shouldn't be a difficult fix, but… see section below.
+*   I removed the 16-years-old jquery from the templates/res directory.

 ## Maintenance of phpbb3-static